Shropshire Hills Discovery Tour

 Just under an hour's drive north of Church Stretton, Chirk Castle is a fine medieval fortress completed in 1310.
 As well as military displays, the castle was also a domestic home for many centuries, and is surrounded by excellent gardens. www.nationaltrust.org.uk/chirk-castle

 Our address is: Longmynd House, Cunnery Road, Church Stretton, Shropshire SY6 6AG

 The nearest train station is Church Stretton, which is less than a mile from Longmynd House.
-However the house is at the top of a very steep hill (it has great views!) so a taxi is recommended, particularly if you have heavy luggage.
-For train times and general rail enquiries visit www.nationalrail.co.uk or call 03457 484950 (from outside the UK call +44 20 7278 5240).
+However the house is at the top of a steep hill (it has great views!) so a taxi is recommended.

 Follow the A49 to Church Stretton.
 At the traffic lights turn off the A49 into the town.
 At the first T junction turn left into the High Street.
 Go straight over the mini-roundabout, and then take the next right into Cunnery Road.
 Follow the road up a steep hill and around a hairpin bend.
 Longmynd House is at the top of the hill on the left hand side.
 Look out for our sign.
 A car park is available in the grounds with free parking.

 Frances has been an enthusiastic student of English literature since primary school when a Mrs Darling sparked her interest!
 She has lived a very itinerant life with extended periods in the US and India.
-She worked as a fundraiser for third world charities for many years and travelled widely with them.
+She worked as a fundraiser for charities in the developing world for many years and travelled widely with them.

 Many years ago, she was involved in running a small theatre and even occasionally appeared on stage.
 Now she works as a Blue Badge guide, concentrating on literary tours and religious themes.
 As well as going to the iconic, obvious sites, she tries to include lesser known places and to entertain visitors with stories about the many people who are associated with an area - kings and queens, local legends, artists and writers.